 With a handful of exceptions, being eligible to “walk” in the 2020 Commencement Ceremony means you would have been eligible in May 2020.

-Each student will be permitted only two guests.
+For your guests, doors will open one (1) hour before the Commencement ceremony.
+Tickets are required for both outdoor and indoor ceremonies, due to COVID capacity guidelines.
 All guests are expected to follow all public health and safety guidance in effect on the day of Commencement.
 Please see the linked “Community of Mutual Care” below.

 Health and Safety

-As previously promised, we plan to cover the cost of lodgings for one night (the night before Commencement, Friday, July 30) for all students who live at least 50 miles away from the College.
-We will also cover the cost of a cap and gown purchase for all students who want one whether or not they plan to attend the ceremony.
+As previously promised, we plan to reimburse $100 for lodging (the night before Commencement, Friday, July 30) for all participating graduates who live at least 50 miles away from the College.
+We will also cover the cost of a cap and gown purchase for all graduates who want one whether or not they plan to attend the ceremony.

 The Commencement ceremony will be held outside unless weather conditions are dire.
 This is to allow safe gatherings as per state guidance.
-If the weather truly does not allow for an outdoor ceremony, you should know that indoor events will be much smaller, per state guidance, and not all planned Commencement events will be able to take place.
+Please check the Commencement website on Saturday morning for the confirmed location.

 We appreciate the input given us by the Class of 2020 officers.